October 01, 2015 Healthy Living

 About the Author

 Lauren joined CDPHP in 2011 as an internet marketing nerd with a penchant for music, podcasts, and books.
-Previously, she worked as a hacker for the government, and in her spare time, was an award-winning DJ.
-She received a bachelor’s degree in computer and information science from what was formerly known as SUNY IT but is now the SUNY Polytechnic Institute.
-That said, she is not entirely sure how to answer when asked where she went to college.
+She received a bachelor’s degree in computer and information science from SUNY Polytechnic Institute.

 One Response to “Running Up That Hill”